dommyrock/rs_design_patterns/Lifetimes.md

 println!("{:?}",my_vec);
 ```

-- This will thow : `cannot borrow 'my_vec' as immutable bexause it is also borrowed as mutable`
+- This will thow : `cannot borrow 'my_vec' as immutable because it is also borrowed as mutable`
 - Because.
 This breaks NO MUTABLE ALIASING RULE.

 </br>

 ---

-### Lowering Rsust code to HIR / MIR
+### Lowering Rust code to HIR / MIR

 Lowering the code to MIR, HIR , HIR,Typed